victormalfait/Test-Doctrine/Readme.md

 * 1st Objective: we want to display contact informations on a jurisdiction page.

 We have some informations which are sourced from jurisdictions websites.
 They can be found on `jurisdiction` table.
 We also have verified ones which we know for sure to be correct.
+You can find it on `jurisdictions_verified_contact_infos` table.
 So for each contact information type, we want to display all the distinct items we have and if this info is verified or not.

 The endpoint is already present and you can code what you need to achieve this purpose in `controllers/getJurisdictionContactInfos`.